jakecastelli/nvim/README.md

 ```

-> Please download NeoVim 0.5+ first.
-Also, recommend to use iterm2 if you are on a Mac.

-## For NeoVim:
+> Requirement:
+>  - NeoVim 0.6+
+>  - Node >= v.12.0

 1. Clone the repo under your `~/.config/` folder
-2. open neovim and then type `:PlugInstall`
+2. open nvim and then wait plugins to be installed

 <hr>
 Feel free to ask me anything about my setup.